-Turkey says it will not tolerate shift in Greek maritime border
+Greece, Turkey snipe over maritime borders

-ISTANBUL (Reuters) - Turkey warned Greece on Tuesday it would not tolerate a shift in the Greek maritime border, a few days after Athens said it planned to extend its territorial waters to 12 miles to the west of the country.
+ISTANBUL/ATHENS (Reuters) - Turkey warned Greece on Tuesday it would not tolerate a shift in Greece’s maritime border, drawing a sharp rebuke from Athens that it would decide when and how it exercises its sovereign rights.

+The statements from both sides came a few days after Greece’s former foreign minister said Greece planned to extend its territorial waters to 12 miles to the west of the country.

-Territorial waters are a sensitive issue between the two neighbors, who are separated by the Aegean Sea.
-Turkey and Greece have been at odds over their respective continental shelves for decades.
+Territorial waters are a sensitive issue between the two neighbors and NATO allies, who are separated by the Aegean Sea and have been at odds over airspace, ethnically split Cyprus and offshore mineral rights for decades.

 Turkey has previously warned it could not preclude military action to defend its interests.